Constructing Rational Homology 3-Spheres That Bound Rational Homology 4-Balls: Growing Complementary Legs on Lisca's Graphs

 \section{Growing Complementary Legs on Lisca's Graphs}

 The idea for this work comes from studying the lattice embeddings of linear graphs and other trees that are known to bound rational homology 4-balls.
 Consider for example Lisca's classification of connected linear graphs that bound rational homology 4-balls \cite{liscasingle07}, in the most convenient form for us described by Lecuona in \cite[Remark 3.2]{lecuonamontesinos}.
-Every family of embeddable graphs can be obtained from the basic graphs $(-2,-2,-2)$, $(-2,-2,-3,-4)$, $(-3,-2,-2,-3)$ and $(-3,-2,-3,-3,-3)$ by repeated application of two types of moves, one of which is the following: choose a basis vector $e$ hitting exactly two vertices $v$ and $w$, where $w$ is final, subtract $1$ from the weight of $v$ and attach a new vertex $u$ of weight $-2$ to $w$.
+Every family of embeddable graphs can be obtained from the basic graphs $(-2,-2,-2)$, $(-2,-2,-3,-4)$, $(-3,-2,-2,-3)$ and $(-3,-2,-3,-3,-3)$ by repeated application of two types of moves, one of which is the following: choose a basis vector $e$ hitting exactly two vertices $v$ and $w$, where $w$ is \textbf{final} (Lisca's word for leaf, that is a vertex of degree $1$ \cite[p.
+6]{liscasingle07}), subtract $1$ from the weight of $v$ and attach a new vertex $u$ of weight $-2$ to $w$.
 I will show that we can do away with the assumption that $w$ is final and still get 3-manifolds bounding rational homology 4-balls through repeating this operation.

 \begin{example} Consider Figure \ref{fig:liscagraph2234}, showing an embedding of Lisca's $(-2,-2,-3,-4)$ graph into the standard lattice $(\Z \langle e_1, e_2, e_3, e_4 \rangle , -\Id)$.
 Note that $e_4$ and $e_3$ hit two vertices each.
 Choose $e_4$.
 We can now perform the operation described above by choosing $v$ to be the vertex of weight $-4$ and $w$ the vertex of weight $-3$.
 The result is shown in Figure \ref{fig:liscagraph2234extended1} together with its embedding, which is a kind of ``expansion'' of the embedding in Figure \ref{fig:liscagraph2234}.
 Our new embedding has two basis vectors hitting exactly two vertices each, namely $e_3$ and $f_1$, whereas $e_4$ now hits three vertices.
 We may now perform the same operation again on any of these basis vectors, thereby obtaining any graph of the form described in Figure \ref{fig:liscagraph2234extendedgeneral}, with $k=0$.
 We will show that these graphs do not only have lattice embeddings, but also bound rational homology 4-balls. \end{example}